Modern Katana Use: From Martial Arts to Collectible Art

 Katana Maintenance and Safety

-• Wiping the blade with a soft cloth
+• Cleaning the blade with appropriate soft cloths

-• Keeping the sword in a dry, cool place
+• Storing the sword in a dry, temperature-controlled environment

 Still unsure which katana is right for you?
-Ask our experts or browse our full sword collection.
+Consult our experts or browse our complete sword collection.

 Learn how to care for your katana